-Our board of directors adopted an Insider Trading Compliance Program in August 2006, which was amended and restated in March 2014.
-The program prohibits trading of our securities based on material, nonpublic information regarding our company and applies to members of our and our subsidiaries' board of directors, employees and consultants, including our executive officers, and, in each case, their related parties (collectively, the "Insiders").
-The Insiders are generally prohibited from, among other things, trading on material, nonpublic information, holding our securities in a margin account or pledging our securities as collateral for a loan, "tipping," trading during our trading blackout period, conducting short sales of our securities, trading in derivative securities (e.g., "puts," calls," or other similar hedging instruments) relating to our securities, placing open orders with brokers in violation of the program, and disclosing nonpublic information relating to our company and our subsidiaries on any forum.
+Our board of directors adopted an Insider Trading Compliance Program in August 2006, which was last amended and restated in March 2017.
+The program prohibits trading of our securities based on material, nonpublic information regarding our company and applies to members of our and our subsidiaries' board of directors, employees and consultants, including our executive officers, and, in each case, members of their immediate families, other family members who live in their same household and any other family member whose securities transactions they direct (collectively, the "Insiders").
+The Insiders are generally prohibited from, among other things, trading on material, nonpublic information, holding our securities in a margin account or pledging our securities as collateral for a loan, "tipping," trading during our trading blackout period, conducting short sales of our securities, trading in derivative securities (e.g., "puts," calls," or other similar hedging instruments) relating our securities, placing open orders with brokers in violation of the program, and disclosing nonpublic information relating to our company and our subsidiaries on any forum.